-9.0 Public Participation
+8.0 Public Participation

-Alabama's IWQMAR will combine the Water Quality Inventory Report (§305(b)) with the Impaired Waterbodies (§303(d)) listing.
+Alabama's IWQMAR will combine the Water Quality Inventory Report (Section 305(b)) with the Impaired Waterbodies (Section 303(d)) listing.
 Category 5 in the IWQMAR is considered the Impaired Waterbodies list.
 The remaining categories are considered the Water Quality Inventory.
 This methodology lays out the framework for assessing data and determining which of the five categories the waterbody will be assigned.
-The entire Integrated List will follow the same public process as the §303(d) listing but Categories 1 through 4 and the monitoring schedule will be provided for informational purposes only since these schedules are subject to change as resources allow.
+The entire Integrated List will follow the same public process as the Section 303(d) listing but Categories 1 through 4 and the monitoring schedule will be provided for informational purposes only since these schedules are subject to change as resources allow.

 The Department will solicit the submittal of data and information for use in developing the IWQMAR.
-The public notice requesting data will be published in four major newspapers in the state and on the Department's Website.
+The public notice requesting data will be published in four major newspapers in the state and on the Department's website.
 The time period for submitting data will be specified in the public notice.
-The data must be received by the Department by October 31 in the year prior to the report being due to EPA.
 Data submitted after the specified period will be considered in the development of subsequent IWQMAR Reports.
 The Department reviews all existing and readily available data and is committed to using only data with acceptable quality assurance to develop the IWQMAR.
 Only electronic data or data available in published reports are considered "readily available".
-Typically, the Department uses Microsoft databases (i.e., Excel, Access) or the Water Resources Database (WRDB) for database management and retrieval.

 The Department will publish notice of the availability of the Integrated Water Quality Monitoring and Assessment Methodology and Draft Integrated Report in four major newspapers of general circulation throughout the State and on the Department Website.
-Adjacent states, federal agencies and interstate agencies shall also be noticed as necessary.
+Adjacent states, federal agencies, and interstate agencies shall also be noticed as necessary.
 The Department will coordinate with neighboring states during the development of the IWQMAR, as needed.
-The comment period on a proposed Category 5 (§303(d)) list will be a minimum of 30 days.
+The comment period on a proposed Category 5 (Section 303(d)) list will be a minimum of 30 days.

-The IWQMAR, which will include the integrated list, expected monitoring schedules, TMDL schedules, as well as any other information usually included in the §305(b) Report, will be submitted to the USEPA as required by §305(b) of the Clean Water Act.
+The IWQMAR, which will include the integrated list, expected monitoring schedules, TMDL schedules, as well as any other information usually included in the Section 305(b) Report, will be submitted to the EPA as required by Section 305(b) of the CWA.
 The Department will post the availability of the IWQMAR on its web page at that time.

-10.0 References
+9.0 References